Get low cost vaccinations, microchipping, New Castle County dog licenses and more at DHA’s Vaccination Clinics

 - If an animal has had a previous rabies vaccination, the most recent rabies certificate with a veterinarian’s signature MUST be brought the clinic in order to receive a 3-year rabies vaccine.
 NO exceptions, and NO certificates will be issued after the clinic.

 - No physical exams are performed due to the high-volume of animals attending each clinic.

 - Cats must be in hard plastic or cardboard carriers, dogs must be wearing a collar and leash (retractable leashes not permitted).

 - If your dog requires a muzzle to be vaccinated, owners should bring animal’s own properly fitting muzzle to clinic (owners must be able to put muzzle on animal).

-- Accepted forms of payment: cash or card ONLY.
+- Accepted forms of payment for state licenses: cash or check ONLY.

 - Please bring driver’s license or ID with current name and address, as this will expedite the completion of paperwork.